 Artists such as Bakibaki (Kohei Yamana) and Jasper Wong (a.k.a.
 Pow!
 Wow! – Chinese American) have been integral in changing the landscape as it relates to Artists being able to participate in street Art without repercussions.
 “Japanese street art is still a little behind other parts of Asia, Europe or America,” says Bakibaki.
 “It’s not that artists here don’t have the same kind of talent, it’s just that the environment doesn’t exist for it to flourish,” he adds.
 “Historically Japanese people don’t have a culture of drawing on city walls.
 The concept of the public space is different than in other countries.”

 Two years ago Tokyo hosted its first Pow!
 Wow!
 Japan festival for an entire week.
 Live paintings were attended and celebrated across the city including the fashion and youth districts of Shibuya and Harajuku.
-Jasper Wong is the originator of the festival, which started in Hawaii and is responsible for the slow, but respectful shift of Japan’s conservative view on street art.
+Jasper Wong is the originator of the festival, which started in Hawaii and is responsible for the slow, but respectful shift of Japan’s view on street art.
 According to Emily Okamoto, director of Pow!
 Wow!
 Japan, “People are able to view the process and learn at the same time and see how each artist works during the event.”
 Another movement that helps push the needle forward for Japanese street Artists are “art walls” for brands and corporations.
-This growing movement promotes the graffiti Art culture in a way that does not jeopardize the Artists from a legally standpoint.
+This growing movement promotes the graffiti Art culture in a way that does not jeopardize the Artists from a legal standpoint.

-If you ever come to Tokyo, be sure to check out Tennozu Isle, a hip part of town that host art shows and performances like Pow!
+If you ever come to Tokyo, be sure to check out Tennozu Isle, a hip part of town that hosts art shows and performances like Pow!
 Wow!
 Japan!
 You will be sure to see some dope pieces of work.

 💜Love & Light☀️,